Erectile dysfunction: Diagnosis and treatment

 - Diet and lifestyle

-- Medicines being taken, alcohol consumption and any other drug use.
+- Medications being taken, alcohol consumption and any other drug use

 Tests may be performed or arranged, including:

 If you are troubled by occasional erectile dysfunction, remember that arousal often takes longer as you get older and that satisfaction should not be equated with performance.
 If your dysfunction is causing you problems, you should seek medical help.
 The number of treatment options has increased in recent years.